Privacy laws of the United States: Brandeis and Warren article

+Data and network privacy

 There have been many laws related to privacy and data protection in recent years that have been enforced as a result of the rapid technological advancements.
 However, critics and scholars have argued that these guidelines are usually focused on legal factors, rather than technical details, which make it difficult for engineers and developers to ensure that new designs meet the guidelines stated in privacy laws.